ver228/tierpsy-tracker/docs/INSTALLATION.md

 ```bash
 tierpsy_gui
 ```
+On OSX the first time tierpsy is intialized it will create a file in the Desktop called tierpsy_gui.command.
+By double-cliking on this file tierpsy can be started without having to open a terminal.

 Do not forget to activate the enviroment every time you start a new session.

 Note: it seems that there might be some problems with the opencv version available through `conda`.
 If you have problems reading video files or encounter error related with `import cv2`, then you can try to install opencv using pip as: